New ideas for the sheep industry

 So, he depends on genetic data to identify the ewes most likely to produce multiple lambs.
 The number of lambs a ewe produces per breeding, or lambing rate, is one of the many traits measured by the National Sheep Improvement Program (NSIP) system of estimated breeding values (EBV).
 Similar to estimated progeny differences (EPD) in beef, EBVs measure and track heritable traits.
 The program’s popularity has grown exponentially in recent years.

-Off the farm, Thorne serves as president of the American Lamb Board (ALB), the industry’s support organization charged with product promotion and consumer education.
-Along with the American Wool Council, it is part of the American Sheep Industry Association.
+Off the farm, Thorne serves as immediate past president of the American Lamb Board (ALB), the industry’s checkoff-funded support organization charged with product promotion and consumer education.
+ALB works alongside the American Wool Council and the American Sheep Industry Association.
 The National Lamb Feeders Association focuses on the feedlot segment.
-The National Sheep Industry Improvement Center, is a segment of the USDA.
+The National Sheep Industry Improvement Center is a segment of the USDA.

 Great effort has gone into making these various groups work in concert.
 They frequently partner on projects like the Let’s Grow Initiative, a grant program for advancement of production practices and consumer outreach, and the 2014 Lamb Industry Roadmap.
 Work continues behind the scenes to streamline funding for NSIP and other industry improvements.

 Getting the U.S. consumer to eat more lamb is a top priority.